Who will pay the price when Sochi Games end?

 His Basic Element company declined to comment.

-Some officials have tried to play down expectations of dismissals after the Games, with Putin's Olympic organiser Dmitry Kozak saying there would be no "outbreak" of investigations after they end.
+Some officials have tried to play down expectations of dismissals after the Games, with Putin's Olympic organizer Dmitry Kozak saying there would be no "outbreak" of investigations after they end.

 Officials are mindful that any such outbreak could hinder efforts to develop the site further for a meeting of the G8 leading industrial countries in June and the Formula One Grand Prix in October, so it might pay to stay quiet.